Welcome to the official website of the Coochie Art Group.

 The Coochie Art Group feels very fortunate to have had many excellent tutors who have not only divulged their own individual painting techniques, but have inspired us to step out of our comfort zones and explore new avenues of looking at subjects and new ways of expressing ourselves and our emotions.
 We are especially grateful to Donald James Waters, who tutored the

 group for many years, and was always very helpful and encouraging.
-Tutoring has included exciting acrylics with Jenni Kelly, Jane James, Kylie Farrelly, wonderful watercolour with Jan Lawnikanis, Annette Raff, Cees Sleidrecht, John Lovett, Malcolm Beattie, as well as pastel with Louise Corke, Penny Gilbert-Ng, Lyn Dieffenbach, pen & wash and mixed media, with Tricia Reust, to name just a few.
+Tutoring has included exciting acrylics with Jenni Kelly, Jane James, Kylie Farrelly, wonderful watercolour with Jan Lawnikanis, Annette Raff, Cees Sleidrecht, John Lovett, Malcolm Beattie, as well as pastel with Louise Corke, Penny Gilbert-Ng, Lyn Dieffenbach, Tricia Reust, Louise Saunders, Maria Field, Hilary Wakeling, Vicki Whalan, to name a few.

 Our first interstate tutor was Robert Wade, from Melbourne.
 We now run several two-day workshops throughout the year with selected tutors who are well respected in the art world.
 These outstanding tutors have included Greg Allen, Alvaro Castagnet, Colley and Todd Whisson, Jenny McNaughton and many others.
 We have had many happy times on our annual ‘Away Workshops’, visiting various places in South East Queensland, with tutors such as Brian Allison, John Lovett and Lyn Butchart.
 Now named our Annual Art Retreat, we enjoy the freedom to work on our own creations, for the week.